-You want to find the best method of shipping for your product in terms of expense and reliability and then specify that shipping method in your eBay listing.
-(And don’t forget to include the shipping cost in your shipping information for potential buyers.)
+Shipping is under the control of the eBay seller, but some methods are better than others depending on your location and the types of products you are selling.
+Find the best method of shipping for your product in terms of expense and reliability, then specify that shipping method in your eBay listing.
+Include the shipping cost in your shipping information for potential buyers.

-Act professionally, provide the kind of superior customer service that will build your reputation, and make sure that you’re following all the business rules that apply, such as registering your business and properly charging and remitting taxes.
+Act professionally, provide the kind of superior customer service buyers would expect if walking into a retail store.
+This will help you to build a solid reputation, as will following all the business rules that apply, such as registering your business and properly charging and remitting taxes.